pankandev/nrac/README.md

 # NRAC

-Not really an academy is a project to make the most of the courses published on YouTube.
+Not Really An Academy is a project to make the most of the courses published on YouTube.
 Paste the link to a playlist you are interested in and get access to new features.

 All data is stored locally and that means: No account needed!